How long does therapy last?

-Adrienne's time spent in the office with clients is only a small part of her dedication to client care.
-In addition to daily tasks, Adrienne engages in ongoing trainings, supervision, consultations, and research that allows her to provide clients with the most sound, evidence-based service.
-Furthermore, Adrienne volunteers her time to provide trainings to other professionals to advance the quality of services available in the community.
+We utilize an income-based fee schedule for all of our services as a way to increase accessibility to all walks of life.
+Our time spent with you is only a small part of our dedication to your care.
+In addition to daily tasks, we engage in ongoing professional development that allows us to provide the most sound, evidence-based care.
+Furthermore, we also volunteer our time to provide trainings and other services within our community.